lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 --- abstract

-The migration to post-quantum cryptography is unique in the history of modern digital cryptography in that neither the old outgoing nor the new incoming algorithms are fully trusted to protect data for the required data lifetimes.
-The outgoing algorithms, such as RSA and elliptic curve, may fall to quantum cryptalanysis, while the incoming post-quantum algorithms face uncertainty about both the underlying mathematics as well as hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.

-Cautious implementers may wish to combine cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected by using a Post-Quantum / Traditional Hybrid.
-This document defines a specific instantiation of hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) key and ciphertext such that they can be treated as a single atomic algorithm at the protocol level.

-This document defines composite public key types for a range of Post-Quantum / Traditional combinations as well as the structure CompositeCiphertextValue which is a sequence of the respective ciphertexts for each component algorithm.
-The explicit pairings of algorithms which are provided should meet most Internet needs.
+This document defines Post-Quantum / Traditional composite Key Encapsulation Mechanism (KEM) algorithms suitable for use within X.509 and PKIX and CMS protocols.
+Explicit pairings of algorithms are provided which should meet most Internet needs.

+This document assumes that all component algorithms are KEMs, and therefore it depends on [RFC5990] and {{I-D.ounsworth-lamps-cms-dhkem}} in order to promote RSA and ECDH respectively into KEMs.
 For the purpose of combining KEMs, the combiner function from {{I-D.ounsworth-cfrg-kem-combiners}} is used.

-This document assumes that all component algorithms are KEMs, and therefore it depends on [RFC5990] and {{I-D.ounsworth-lamps-cms-dhkem}} in order to promote RSA and ECDH respectively into KEMs.

 For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{I-D.housley-lamps-cms-kemri}}.

 <!-- End of Abstract -->